IBM-Cloud/docs/services/mobileanalytics/app-monitoring.md

 1. Make sure that you have an application that is collecting device logs or gathering analytics.
 2. In the {{site.data.keyword.mobileanalytics_short}} console, click the **Custom Charts** tab on the **Dashboard** page.
-You can create a chart based on the analytics messages that were sent to the server.
+You can create a chart that is based on the analytics messages that were sent to the server.
-3. Click **Create Chart** to create a new custom chart.
-4. Provide the following values:
+3. Click **Create Chart** to create a new custom chart and provide the following values:
   * Chart Title: Application and Log Levels
   * Event Type: Client Logs
   * Chart Type: Flow Chart
-5. Click the **Chart Definition** tab.
-6. Provide the following values:
+5. Click the **Chart Definition** tab and provide the following values:
   * Source: Application Name
   * Destination: Log Level
   * Property: your app name